THE LAST BEST HOPE

 We have been able to live with this problem to date because it has been keeping us too ineffectual to be capable of catastrophic damage to ourselves or our environment.
 But from science’s rise having gone exponential during the past few hundred years we have now lost that protection.
 From our nuclear military capacity for murdering each other by the millions – rather than in our traditional hundreds and thousands – and industrial capacity for effective sabotage of our planet’s climate and biosphere, I think that our collateral damage and risk from continued propagation of our reason-antithetical knowledge systems as reality have become untenable.

 I’ve therefore been desperately trying to communicate through this essay that we do finally have both the possibility and the need for perpetuation of the benefits that we have been getting from such systems but without continuing to propagate them as legitimately opposable to science and reason.
 Basically, that we could and should finally go ahead and accept them as potentially instructive and emotionally inspiring mythologies rather than as legitimately contra-rational descriptions of reality21.
-This is what would be achieved by our collective acceptance of ODRPO; not as our sole, but as our deepest – and so non- controvertible – basis for knowledge.
+This is what would be achieved by our collective acceptance of ODRPO; not as our sole, but as our deepest – and so non-controvertible – basis for knowledge.
 We should by now finally be able to understand our religions to have always been like fire; able to warm our houses, but also to burn them down22.
 Within this analogy our prior and deeper commitment to ODRPO has the potential to at last grant us safe fireplaces.

 We could in theory begin to educate for this in our homes and schools.
-Our young developing minds are observably not, as per Locke, tabula rasae.
+Our young developing minds are observably not, as per Locke, "blank slates".
 But from our most current research into their formation – accelerated by our powerful new tools like CT, fMRI and PET scanning – they are substantially more malleable than we were fashionably supposing even just a few decades ago.
 Malleable enough, I think, for their development even in relation to our system of directly ODRPO grounded knowledge of the emotional and spiritual depths of wonder and appreciation that we have traditionally been supposing to be possible only in relation to our irrational systems23.

-To finally and explicitly spell out the collateral damage that we can see ourselves to have been propagating through our teaching of irrational knowledge systems as factual: We can best understand reason’s development in young minds as the establishment of a positive feedback loop between themselves and physical reality.
+To finally and explicitly spell out the collateral damage that we can see ourselves to have been maintaining through our propagation of irrational knowledge systems as factual: We can best understand reason’s development in young minds as the establishment of a positive feedback loop between themselves and physical reality.
 From this understanding our most effective initiation would be their priming, during the approximately 7 years within which we know their physical hardware basis for reason to be still under construction24, with already ODRPO grounded proposals; so that as their relevant brain hardware does start to come online it finds its needed software ready to hand.

 Ideally, the sequence goes like this: From a young mind’s acceptance of proposals that it can rationally understand – as its potential for reason does develop – to be grounded in ODRPO and thereby to be both coherent and effective (coherent in their provision of a base structure onto which further ODRPO grounded knowledge can be infinitely added without internal contradiction; and effective in prompting the mind to actions that it can see to be achieving its intended results) it experiences reason as both valuable and powerful; giving it both the desire for and the ability to more easily absorb additional ODRPO grounded knowledge; which further increases its effectiveness and commitment to reason, and so on up through the positive feedback spiral.